kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/apps-tools-services/index.md

 I use [Tweetbot for iOS](https://tapbots.com/tweetbot/) and [Tweetbot for Mac](https://www.tapbots.com/tweetbot/mac/) as my primary Twitter client.
 The Twitter feed is otherwise just too messy, unordered, and full of advertising.
 I don’t like Twitter in particular, but unfortunately, a lot of industry news is just published there.
 I mute everybody annoying instantly in Tweetbot, sometimes for a week, a month, or forever.

+### Minds 📱 🌐

+After Twitter started censoring and de-platforming people I started using [Minds](https://www.minds.com/) again.
+I used it in 2018 but stopped using it.
+But in the meantime it got so much nice new features, it can easily replace Facebook and Twitter.
+It’s for free speech and the people on Minds really dislike if somebody reports what somebody elses posted, just because they think it’s offensive.
+Only criminal things (doxing, calls to violence, etc.) will be removed.
+If you don’t like somebody, just block them.
+I post recommendations on [my profile](https://www.minds.com/kogakure/).

 ### Mastodon 📱 🌐

 I wish more people would use [Mastodon](https://joinmastodon.org/) because it’s much nicer, friendlier, and _decentralised_.
 Nobody owns it, nobody can control it or cash it and nobody can silence people.
 There are hundreds of instances talking to each other.